gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 The code is all on [GitHub](https://github.com/gscalzo/Nimbo).
 Fork it, break it, improve it.

-And next time you use Claude Code or Cursor, you'll know exactly what's happening under the hood: a loop, some tools, and a very smart intern making decisions.
+And next time you use Claude Code or Cursor, you'll know exactly what's happening under the hood.
+A loop, some tools, and a very smart intern making decisions.

 ---